DSkapinakis/credit-card-default-deep-learning/README.md

 # Additional folders/files in this repository
 -  _data_: folder containing the dataset
 -  _elbow plots - tuning_: Excel files containing F1 scores for each architecture tested in the first tuning phase (architecture tuning).
 Those files are called in _hyperparameter_tuning.py_ to plot elbow curves and select the architecture that yields the highest F1 score with the lowest possible complexity.
 The selected optimal architectures were then tuned further (second tuning phase) regarding different optimizer, learning rates, batch sizes.
 -  _technical_graphs_: pdf file containing some graphs/visualizations regarding the modelling pipeline and the different experimental setups used in this study.
 Also, visualizations are given to better understand how the 3 sequential DL models work.

 # Results

 ## Hyperparameter tuning - optimal configurations
-The table below demonstrates the final configurations of the 24 models across the 8 IF + FCL stages, alongside the mean F1 scores and standard deviations obtained through the 5-fold cross validation.
-Regardless of the input features, LSTM models with a dense layer or with LR as a final classifier, achieved the highest mean F1 scores (the appendix mentioned is only available in the dissertation file).
+The table presented below showcases the final configurations of 24 models spanning across 8 IF + FCL stages.
+Accompanying this information are the mean F1 scores and standard deviations derived from the 5-fold cross-validation procedure.
+It is noteworthy that, irrespective of the chosen input features, LSTM models, whether integrated with a dense layer or LR as the final classifier, consistently demonstrated superior performance in terms of mean F1 scores (the appendix mentioned is not available in this repository).

 ![image](https://github.com/DSkapinakis/credit-card-default-prediction-ml/assets/136902596/29e2bc51-93f9-4827-b064-c65350c8768d)